JamieShi/C-Notes/Lec19 c++ cast, big 5.md

 	public:
 		void strike(Weapon &w) override {
 			w.useOn(*this);
-			// it this code got executed, the compiler would know *this is a  Turtle, 100% }
+			// it this code got executed, the compiler would know *this is a  Turtle,certainly }
 	};